Nyerere National Park (Selous)

 Getting to Nyerere National Park (Selous)

-Scheduled flights from Dar es Salaam's Julius Nyerere International Airport to Selous airstrips (45 minutes).
-Road access from Dar is approximately 240 km but takes 6-7 hours.
-Most visitors fly in.
-The park is typically combined with Ruaha for a comprehensive southern Tanzania circuit.
+1-hour flight from Dar es Salaam to bush airstrips within the park.
+Road access from Dar es Salaam takes approximately 6-7 hours.
+Most visitors arrive by light aircraft.
+The park is often combined with Ruaha for a comprehensive southern circuit safari.

 We Handle It